presnick/ProgramsInformationPeople/_sources/Selection/ExtraExercises.rst

    myTests().main()

 8.1 **Challenge:** We're trying to find out if you'll get a ticket or not depending on your speed and where you're driving on the highway.
 In Michigan, the speed limit is 70, in Hawaii, the speed limit is 60, in Montana the speed limit is 80.
 Create a list called ``result``.
-For each element in cases, decide if there should be a ticket given.
-If their speed is above the speed limit for that state, add "Ticket" to result.
-Otherwise, add "No Ticket" to result.
+For each element in ``cases``, decide if there should be a ticket given.
+If their speed is above the speed limit for that state, add "Ticket" to ``result``.
+Otherwise, add "No Ticket" to ``result``.
 As a hint, remember that you can convert values to different types.

 .. activecode:: ee_ch11_081
    :tags: Selection/Nestedconditionals.rst